This post may contain affiliate links.

 The Appalachian Mountain Clubs Huts are taking reservation in 2023.
 Contact the AMC for reservations and information at outdoors.org.
 (Note: You don't have to stay in their facilities when hiking in the White Mountains.)
 All Randolph Mountain Club Cabins have reopened for 2023 on a first-come-first-serve basis.

-Note: There is no water from the north end of the Bog Brook Trail until about half way down the Black Angel Trail along this route and you may want to carry a bit extra.
+Note: There is no water from the north end of the Bog Brook Trail until about halfway down the Black Angel Trail along this route and you may want to carry a bit extra.

 On the Trail

 Begin at the Bog Brook Trail trailhead.
-There are three water crossing in the first two miles that are usually rock hopable, but may be difficult to cross in high water.
+There are three water crossings in the first two miles that are usually rock hopable but may be difficult to cross in high water.
 You can also bypass them by following the gated FR 233 road to the intersection of the Bog Brook trail with the road.
 While slightly longer, your feet will stay dry.
 I’d recommend staying on the trail though, since it is quite pretty and the road walk is boring.

 All of the brook crossings are rock hoppable although they may be challenging in high